Date: On permanent display

 The Qing Dynasty, the last imperial dynasty in Chinese history, was founded by the Manchus––an ethnic group from northeast China.
 The Manchus ruled for nearly 300 years from the time of the first leader Nurhachi to the last Qing emperor, Puyi.
 During the early period (from 1644 when the Qing capital was moved to Beijing until the breakout of the Opium War in 1840), the Manchu rulers established a central authority and achieved unprecedented consolidation and growth for a unified multi-ethnic China.

-Opening Hours: Tuesday - Sunday, 9:00 - 17:00
+Tuesday - Sunday, 9:00 - 17:00

 Closed on Mondays